Extras (TV series): Episodes

+The DVD release has the Ross Kemp episode first, followed by Ben Stiller.

 When the Whistle Blows

 When the Whistle Blows is the show-within-a-show sitcom created, co-written by and starring Andy Millman.
-It was first mentioned in episode 1.3, as a script that Millman had written and given to Darren, who neglected to read it (in a recurring joke, he would frequently forget the name of the show, often calling it When the Wind Blows and even confusing it with The Wind in the Willows).
-The script was turned into a sitcom on BBC One in the first-season finale, after Millman gave the script to Patrick Stewart.
-Excerpts from the sitcom are featured in the second season, and many of the Extras second season plotlines revolve around Millman's experiences on and around the show.
+It was first mentioned in episode 1.3, as a script that Millman had written and given to Darren, who neglected to read it (in a recurring joke, he frequently forgot the show's name, often calling it When the Wind Blows and even confusing it with The Wind in the Willows).
+In the first-season finale, the script is turned into a sitcom on BBC One, after Millman gives the script to Patrick Stewart.
+Excerpts from the sitcom are featured in the second season, and many of the Extras second-season plotlines revolve around Millman's experiences on and around the show.

 When the Whistle Blows is set in a Wigan factory canteen.
 The humour is broad and lowbrow in the manner of many catchphrase-based sitcoms.
-The main catchphrase of the show, "Are you 'avin' a laugh?" is spoken by Millman.
+The show's main catchphrase, "Are you 'avin' a laugh?", is spoken by Millman.
 The show is unpopular with critics but popular with the public.
-It does receive a BAFTA nomination, although Millman suspects it is there simply to make up the numbers, and in the end it loses to an unspecified programme by Stephen Fry.
+It receives a BAFTA nomination, although Millman suspects it is simply to make up the numbers, and in the end it loses to an unspecified programme by Stephen Fry.